 - 2.2.7.1.
-To engender a culture within the Trust of supporting staff to make the correct disposition decision, and ensuring that staff feel supported, and have access to support, to make these decisions. - 2.2.7.2.
-To have systems in place to ensure that where scope of practice and guidelines have been followed, staff feel secure in making decisions (with and/or without support), and which are defensible in the event of an unanticipated outcome.
+The Trust engenders a culture of supporting staff to make the correct pathway decisions, and ensuring that staff feel supported, and have access to support, to make these decisions. - 2.2.7.2.
+The Trust has systems in place to ensure that where scope of practice and guidelines have been followed, staff feel secure in making decisions (with and/or without support), and which are defensible in the event of an unanticipated outcome.